sodadata/docs/_includes/core-datasource-config.md

 ```shell
 sh sudo apt-get -y install unixodbc-dev libsasl2-dev gcc python-dev
 ```
+2. If you are _not_ using Spark with Hive or ODBC, skip to step 3.
+Otherwise, install the separate dependencies as needed.
+* for Hive, use: `pip install soda-core-spark[hive]`
+* for ODBC, use: `pip install soda-core-spark[odbc]`
-2. Confirm that you have completed the following.
+3. Confirm that you have completed the following.
 * installed `soda-core-spark-df`
 * set up a a Spark session
 ```python